Credit utilization is the second most important factor in credit scoring. Knowing how to maintain a good rate may help you reach a higher credit tier.

 Why is a credit utilization ratio important?

 According to the FICO scoring model, your credit utilization ratio accounts for 30% of your credit score.
 It’s based on your revolving credit – your credit card usage and lines of credit.
+This means that when FICO pulls information from your credit report to calculate your credit score, the ratio of your current balances to your available credit determines nearly a third of the calculation.
 Installment loan utilization is also factored into your credit score, but it has less impact on your score than revolving utilization.

 Credit utilization is an important factor in your credit score because it demonstrates how you use the credit that’s available to you.
 If your credit utilization ratio is low, it can serve as an indication that you’re managing credit well and aren’t prone to overspending.
 If, on the other hand, you tend to max out your credit cards, your high credit utilization ratio may make lenders wonder if you’re under financial stress – or if your high balances indicate that you’re borrowing more than you can pay off.